digitalNomadKg/gandalf/README.md

 ## 🚀 How to Access the Application

-✅ Currently application is up and running and available at:
+❌ Currently application is down

 🔍 Test Endpoints
 ```bash